hadartayar/The-Book-Oasis-Store/README.md

-If I had extra time, I would include validations and improve the user interface :)
+If I had extra time, I would include validations, authentication & authorization and improve the user interface :)